edxu96/MatrixOptim.jl/examples/dynamic/project/README.tex.md

 \end{align}
 $$

-The (steady state) potential energy can be written as:
+So the constraint $u_i^2 + v_i^2 = l^2$ is no longer needed.
+Notice that the angels are not constrained, but they can be estimated to be between $- 0.5 \pi$ and $0.5 \pi$.
+With the new one dimensional unconstrained equation, the (steady state) potential energy can be used as the cost function:

 $$
 \begin{align}